Zheng-D/GScore-Master/README.md

 # GScore:Identifying driver genes in cancer by integrating omics data

+## All code downloaded from Releases on the right.

 The GScore is used to identify the cancer driver genes.
 The GScore is applyied under the R environment